 Accelerated course covering elementary Italian sequence (ITL101 and ITL102) in one semester.
 Required online workbook/lab manual course component.
-ITL113 is for students with little or no knowledge of Italian.
-This course is not appropriate for native/fluent speakers of Italian - ITL201 recommended or see advisor.
-Notes: (1) May not be taken for credit after any other course in Italian.
-(2) Fulfills SUNY General Education Requirement for Foreign Language.
+Notes: (1) ITL113 is for students with little or no knowledge of Italian.
+This course is not appropriate for native/fluent speakers of Italian, for whom ITL201 is recommended (see guidelines chart in the College Catalog under Foreign Language.
+More advanced students should see Chair/Academic Dean.
+(2) May not be taken for credit after any other course in Italian.
+(3) Fulfills SUNY General Education Requirement for Foreign Language.
 No prerequisite.
 Offered on: A-E-G/6 cr. hrs.